La bayadère ballet

 Petipa’s choreography in “La Bayadère” predominantly follows classical ballet norms, incorporating elements that suggest an Indian cultural context.
 This fusion of styles has made the ballet a captivating experience, blending academic choreography with lively dances that showcase the dancers’ virtuosity.

-Over time, “La Bayadère” has undergone significant transformations, especially in the post-Russian Revolution, leading to the omission of its second, third act, fourth, and third acts in many modern performances.
+Over time, “La Bayadère” has undergone significant transformations, especially after the Russian Revolution, leading to the omission of its second, third, and fourth acts in many modern performances.
 These changes reflect the evolving traditions in contemporary ballet and the continuous reinterpretation of Petipa’s original vision.

 In summary, “La Bayadère” remains a celebrated composition within the classical canon, influencing ballet’s artistic narratives and evolution as an art form.